lmc-eu/spirit-design-system/docs/migrations/web/MIGRATION-v3.md

 ### Header: The `inverted` Variant Removed

 Header `inverted` variant was removed.
 Instead, the `primary` variant was added to be further adjusted with themes.

+### Link: The `link-allow-visited` class added

+The `link-allow-visited` class was added.
+This class allows the link to have visited state style.
+There is also a change in the use of the visited state style for the typography heading classes, which had previously this state set by default.

+#### Migration Guide

+If you want to enable the visited state style, please manually add the `link-allow-visited-style` class.

+- `<a href="#" class="link-primary">` → `<a href="#" class="link-primary link-allow-visited-style">`

 ### Partner Logo: Stabilized